-Do make sure to book your tickets for the Waldoch Farm Sunflower Festival online – in 2020 they went on sale August 15.
-They held the festival over three weekends in 2020 starting late August and there was no additional charge for taking photos.
+Do make sure to book your tickets for the Waldoch Farm Sunflower Festival online – in 2021 they went on sale on August 15.
+They held the festival over three weekends in 2020 starting in late August and there was no additional charge for taking photos.

 4. Minnesota Harvest Craft Cider Bar & Orchard

 In previous years Minnesota Harvest has held events around sunflowers but there are currently no details about their 2022 plans.
 However, they have said that there are plenty of changes they are adding to their festival this year.
 They have also announced that they will be opening their harvest season on the 13th of August this year.

 Keep an eye on their website and Facebook page for updates as they are one of the best sunflower fields Minnesota has to offer.